afalfallaj/smart_garage_door/README.md

    - Select your open sensor (binary_sensor)
    - Select your closed sensor (binary_sensor)
    - Select your toggle entity (switch or light)
-   - Set the opening duration (default: 35 seconds)
+   - Set the motion duration (default: 35 seconds)
 5. Click **Submit**

 Repeat this process for each garage door you want to add.